PseudoDevs/IamGhost/abcmd9.md

-Last updated: 2024-06-20 06:38:31
+Last updated: 2024-06-20 06:39:05
-Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon
+Random Quote: Listen, you have a choice, okay?
+You can pay up now or bleed to death in court. - Saul Goodman